 Paramotoring is a massive learning curve, and no training course could possibly cover everything in just 7 days!
 Instructors will teach students how to launch, fly, and land a paramotor safely, but there’s lots of things you’ll have to find out for yourself.
 My instructor gave me some great tips and tricks, but I discovered everything in this list myself outside of training.

-You may find low velocity wind socks or streamers that detect very low wind speeds hang still indicating zero wind.
-You may even throw some grass up in the air and find that it falls straight down.
-Although it may seem like there’s zero wind this is very rare, the windsock/grass is simply too heavy.
+You may find that low velocity wind socks or streamers that detect very low wind speeds will hang still, indicating zero wind.
+You may even throw some grass up in the air, and find that it falls straight down.
+Although it may seem like there’s zero wind, this is very rare!
+The windsock or grass is simply too heavy.

 Being just slightly off the wind line can make launching very difficult, especially for new pilots.
 This tip will make things so much easier for you when your windsock hangs still.

 2. Get a windsock!

 It’s quite surprising how many pilots I see set up and launch without thinking about a windsock.
 If there’s plenty of wind, it’s easy to find the wind direction and launch.
 But if the wind drops off and changes direction before you land, you may be in for a shock.

 If there’s no windsock on the ground, how will you know which direction to land?
 You could easily end up landing downwind, which could be very fast.
 This could lead to broken propellers, cages, or even broken body parts.
 I recently saw a video of somebody landing downwind, he fell and broke his arm!

 Get yourself a windsock and a pole that’s at least five meters long.
 Pack it every time you go flying, and always set it up in the centre of the field away from obstacles.